villysiu/SpringSecurityOauth2Demo/Readme.md

 - sign up with email and password
 - login with valid credential
-- login through GitHub authentication by OAuth 2.0 Upon successful login, either authenticated by email/password or Github,
+- login through GitHub authentication by OAuth 2.0 Upon successful login, either authenticated by email/password or GitHub,
-- the authenticated user will be persisted in teh SecurityContextHolder in Spring Security.
+- the authenticated user will be persisted in the SecurityContextHolder in Spring Security.
-- a JWT token will be generated and stored in cookie which is automatically sent with every request within thwe same domain.
+- a JWT token will be generated and stored in cookie which is automatically sent with every request within the same domain.
 - The browser automatically includes this cookie in subsequent requests to the server (if it's within the same domain).

 [![Authentication by Github in Springboot ](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fyoutu.be%2FLYDzl2VVj48)](https://youtu.be/LYDzl2VVj48)

-Since both Postmand and Insomnia do not support redirection within the Oauth2Login, We will be using the browser to demostarte the authentiation process with Github.
+Since both Postman and Insomnia do not support redirection within the Oauth2Login, We will be using the browser to demonstrate the authentication process with GitHub.

 The configuration of my system
 * Intellij Idea